Skip to main content

 Don’t be fooled by Trump’s outrageousness — it may appear nonsensical, but it’s very strategic.
 Trump does crazy business to get media coverage, and he exploits the coverage by delivering his message over and over again, achieving brand awareness that would cost millions of dollars.

 The story of Trump mimicking the reporter is newsworthy on all counts, and therefore every newspaper had to cover it.
-Some of then went even further, like The Washington Post, who added this picture to the article to make the read more compelling:
+Some of them went even further, like The Washington Post, who added this picture to the article to make the read more compelling:

 Excerpt from The Washington Post story.
 January 9, 2017